-You need to make sure you can make a clean strike of the ball without any grass in the way.
-The best place to practise these shots is on the fairway or in a practise bunker 40-60 yards from the green.
+You need to make sure you can make a clean strike on the ball without a lot of grass in the way.
+The best place to practice these shots is on the fairway, the fringe of the green, or in a practice bunker where you will be forced to make good contact.

-- Keep the ball perfectly in the middle of your legs
+- Play the ball perfectly in the middle of your stance

-- Put 60-70% of your weight on your back foot – This will create a stepper angle of your swing making you come down on a better line to generate the spin - this is essential!
+- Put 60-70% of your weight on your back foot - this will create a steeper angle of attack, with a downward strike, which is absolutely imperative for good contact and maximum spin - this is essential!

 - Keep the stance open, aim slightly left of your target and open your club face slightly

-- The roll of the green will impact the amount of spin you get, its a lot harder to get it to bite on a down slope away from you.
+- The slope of the green will impact the amount of spin you get, it's a lot harder to get it to bite on a downslope away from you

-- Keep practising, for me this wasn't something I got right every shot and still don’t.
-It takes some time to really master and you may have to adjust your club in order to hit more to the middle/ back of the green rather than running it in.
+- Keep practicing!
+For me this wasn't something I got right until I worked with it a while.
+It takes some time to really master and you may have to adjust your stance, swing and approach into the ball for optimal results.
+Experiment a little.

-- The more open the face the more spin you should get.
+- The more you open the face at address the more spin you should get.
 My top tip is to open the face more the closer you are to the green.
-If I'm in a green side bunker then I'll have the face really wide in order to get some real bite on the ball.
+If I'm in a green-side bunker I'll have the face really open in order to get some real bite on the ball.

-For a bit of inspiration here’s some amazing bunker spin shots from the PGA tour
+For a bit of inspiration here are some amazing bunker spin shots from the PGA tour:

 This is where you can really start to get some backspin going on your shots.
-Any time you are in and around the green then the pitching wedge, loft wedge or sand wedge should but out of your bag.
-Simply anywhere your in range then the wedge will give you much more opportunity to spin the ball.
+Most of the time when you are around the green, the pitching wedge, loft wedge or sand wedge should be your club of choice (see our best wedge guide here).
+Using a wedge, and making proper contact will give you more opportunity to spin the ball.

-Got any thoughts on getting more back spin your shots, with wedges or Irons?
-Then send us a message on Instagram @reachthegreen and give us a follow for lots more golf tips and reviews.
+Got any thoughts on getting more backspin on your shots, with wedges or irons?
+Send us a message on Instagram @reachthegreen and give us a follow for lots more golf tips and reviews.